KarmaPanda/Newman-Rebuild/README.md

 Open source work-in-progress rebuild of https://urnewman.org/

+No longer maintained, but can still view this project at https://urnewman-legacy.vercel.app/

-Now deployed as current production server replacing https://urnewman-legacy.herokuapp.com/
+~~Now deployed as current production server replacing https://urnewman-legacy.herokuapp.com/~~

 Built with Next.js React Framework.